-- (5) Starting and finishing times scheduled by mutual agreement. - (6) Starting and finishing times unscheduled. - (7) Starting and finishing times unscheduled around a mutually agreed core period. - (8) Starting and finishing times unscheduled within a mutually agreed entry and exit period around a mutually agreed core period. - (b) A record of the employee's work schedule shall be maintained at the local level. - (c) There shall be equitable rotation of the extra days off as mutually agreed to at the local level. - (d) Pursuant to Clause 14.9, any shortfall arising from designated paid holidays falling within the schedule shall be scheduled by mutual agreement within the two week period following the designated holiday. - (e) The Employer shall not unreasonably withhold agreement on any of the work schedule options in this article. - (f) Work schedules, once agreed upon, shall be posted.
+- (5) Starting and finishing times scheduled by mutual agreement. - (6) Starting and finishing times unscheduled. - (7) Starting and finishing times unscheduled around a mutually agreed core period. - (8) Starting and finishing times unscheduled within a mutually agreed entry and exit period around a mutually agreed core period. - (b) A record of the employee's work schedule shall be maintained by the employee and the Employer. - (c) There shall be equitable rotation of the Earned Time Off (ETO) as mutually agreed to by the employee and the Employer. - (d) Pursuant to Clause 14.9, designated paid holidays will be paid at seven hours for a full-time employee.
+For employees on a MWW schedule, one ETO day per year will be used to cover shortfalls arising from designated paid holidays. - (e) The Employer shall not unreasonably withhold agreement on any of the work schedule options in this article. - (f) Work schedules, once agreed upon, shall be posted. - (g) Employees shall have the option to bank ETO to a maximum of four days at any one time: - (1) used to top up sick leave entitlement, or - (2) used at a time mutually agreeable to the employee and the Employer in accordance with Clause 14.10 (Scheduling Lieu Days).